The IBATIS.NET DataMapper API provides four core functions:

 useful object.
 To save filtering the result objects from to one list

-to another, you can pass a RowDelegate
+to another, you can pass a RowDelegate to the

 method to do the dirty work.
-The SqlMapper
+The SqlMapper will

 go through each of the result objects and give the delegate a chance